samrastovich/spark-final-project/README.md

 We also took a look at each president's trend in approval ratings over the number of likes they received per tweet per year.

+#### Obama Approval Analysis
+Rather than looking for a relationship between Twitter likes and retweets, this analysis takes a look at the relationship between the survey organization's political affiliations, time of presidency (year), and approval/disapproval ratings.

+This analysis was created by filtering all survey results by the survey organization's political affiliations, aggregating the results of the surveys by the date, and then sorting by date.

+Although we would have liked to have performed this analysis on the Trump administration, there is insufficient data.

 #### Semantic Analysis of Trump then Obama Tweets
 This spark file counts the number of positive and negative words used in a single tweet then compares the sum and either classifies the tweet as negative, positive, or neutral